-Wheat growers in eastern Washington State are in a below-maintenance phosphorus (P) fertility program where P removal exceeds P application.
-Subsurface banding and agricultural-induced soil pH decline may be responsible for the high fertilizer P use efficiency in this area.
-Experiments conducted in 2004-2007 showed responses to P at rates higher than typically applied.
+Many dryland wheat growers in eastern Washington State are in a below-maintenance phosphorus (P) fertility program where P removal exceeds P application.
+Subsurface banding and agricultural-induced soil pH decline may be responsible for the high efficiency of P fertilizer in this area.
+Experiments conducted in 2005-2007 showed responses to P at rates higher than typically applied.
 The present study was initiated to compare dryland wheat responses to a range of fluid P (0, 10, 20 and 40 lb P2O5/acre) and one dry P (20 lb P2O5/acre) fertilizer rate.
-Sites were located in low rainfall (<12-inch), summer fallow and high rainfall (>18-inch), annual cropping areas.
+Sites were located in low rainfall (<12-inch), summer fallow cropping areas.
 Dry matter yield was measured at anthesis and grain yield at maturity.
-Quadratic responses to fluid P were observed in three of the four site-years in the low rainfall region.
+Quadratic responses to fluid P were observed in four of six site-years.
 High rates of fluid P reduced dry matter and grain yield, possibly due to P stimulation of vegetative growth and subsequent depletion of stored soil moisture.
-Grain yields with dry P fertilizer were similar to or lower than with fluid P. There was no response to either fluid or dry P in the high rainfall, annual cropped locations with a longer history of routine P fertilizer use.
-Results indicate a good potential for dryland wheat to respond to fluid P in the low rainfall, crop-fallow areas of eastern Washington.
-Intermediate rates of fluid P should be applied to optimize yields.
-Additional research is necessary to determine why wheat did not respond to P in higher rainfall areas.
+Grain yields with dry P fertilizer were similar to or lower than with fluid P. Results indicate a good potential for dryland wheat to respond to fluid P in the low rainfall, crop-fallow areas of eastern Washington.
+Intermediate rates of fluid P should be applied to optimize yields and prevent yield reductions.